sdsc-ordes/gimie/README.md

 ## Outputs

 The default output is JSON-ld, a JSON serialization of the [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) data model.
 We follow the schema recommended by [codemeta](https://codemeta.github.io/).
-Supported formats are json-ld, turtle and n-triples.
+Supported formats are json-ld, turtle and n-triples (by specifying the `--format` argument in your call i.e. `gimie data https://github.com/numpy/numpy --format 'ttl'`).

+With no specifications, Gimie will print results in the terminal.
+Want to save Gimie output to a file?
+Add your file path to the end : `gimie data https://github.com/numpy/numpy > path_to_output/gimie_output.ttl`

 ### Limitations

-* Currently, gimie will only the first 100 contributors of a repository (in arbitrary order), and for each users, at most 100 affiliations.
-* If a Github repository is owned by an organization, all "mentionable users" are reported as contributors.
+* For a Github repository extraction: if the GitHub repository is owned by an organization, all "mentionable users" are reported as contributors.
 This will include all members of the organization in addition to contributors.

 ----------------------------------------------------------------------